Clover Valley Lumber Co. #4

 Engineers side boiler support plate remounted on the boiler after repairs.

-Jeff Schwab working on cleaning, removing caps on the lower backhead - hiding in between the frame under the cab floor.
+Jeff Schwab working on cleaning, removing caps on the lower blackhead - hiding in between the frame under the cab floor.

 Alan Siegwarth Photos